 3. Don’t Go Overboard

-My hubby had to rein me in a bit (on restaurants, anyway) because I was wanting to buy a Groupon for every day we would be on vacation.
+My hubby had to rein me in a bit (on restaurants, anyway) because I wanted to buy a Groupon for every day we would be on vacation.
 But that would not allow for any flexibility should plans have to change.